PuruVJ/neodrag/README.md

 A lightweight Svelte Action to make your elements draggable.

-Inspired from the amazing [react-draggable](https://github.com/react-grid-layout/react-draggable), and implements same APIs.
+Inspired from the amazing [react-draggable](https://github.com/react-grid-layout/react-draggable) library, and implements the same API.

 # Features

-- 🤏 Tiny - Only [1.7KB](https://bundlephobia.com/package/svelte-drag) min+gzip
+- 🤏 Tiny - Only [1.7KB](https://bundlephobia.com/package/svelte-drag) min+gzip.
-- 🐇 Simple - Available as Svelte Action for very simple usage
+- 🐇 Simple - Quite simple to use, and effectively no-config required!
+- 🧙‍♀️ Elegant - Svelte Action, to keep the usage simple, elegant and expressive.
-- 🗃️ Highly customizable - Offers tons of options that you can modify to get different behavior
+- 🗃️ Highly customizable - Offers tons of options that you can modify to get different behavior.
 - ⚛️ Reactive - Change options passed to it on the fly, it will **just work 🙂**

 [Try it in Svelte REPL](https://svelte.dev/repl/fc972f90450c4945b6f2481d13eafa00?version=3.38.3)